 What is marriage in Nigeria?

 Marriage is simply the union between a man and a woman to become husband and wife.
-Nigeria has a dual legal system.
+Nigeria has a plural legal system.
 As a result, traditional marriage and statutory marriage are both recognised by law.
 Both forms of union are quite common in Nigeria.
 If you are planning to get married, there are things you must know about traditional and statutory marriage.

 Traditional Marriage vs Statutory Marriage in Nigeria